 DISC CHIPPER OR DRUM CHIPPER?

-The original chipper design is the disc, which has knives mounted on a steel disc as its chipping mechanism.
+There are two main chipper designs you can choose from.
+The original chipper is the disc, which has knives mounted on a steel disc as its chipping mechanism.
 Reversible hydraulically powered wheels draw wood from the hopper to the disc, and as it spins, the knives cut the wood into chips.

 Commercial tree care companies often opt for the disc design, and many operators say that they produce more uniform chips than the drum chipper.
 On the flip side, it is also true that small, flexible branches may pass through the disc slots and result in poor chip quality.